GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 Rails 5.0.0.1
 {% endhighlight %}

 After install, let's start!
 To do the experiments we need a Rails application.
 To create a new App, type the command below.
-If you already has a Rails app, ignore this step,
+If you already has a Rails app, ignore this step.

 {% highlight shell %}
 ~/projects/ruby  rails new blog